 Before now using glycerin for natural hair had always been a tricky topic for me.
 I sort of understood the purpose of the ingredient in hair products but I was still lost on the whole weather, dew point aspect.
 Like many, I saw other popular bloggers and vloggers using glycerin for natural hair, creating DIY recipes so I figured why not.
 Glycerin is also listed in about every product I own so I figured the ingredient can’t hurt, right?

 The good news is ever since I started blogging I’ve become way more informed about the science behind growing and maintaining healthy natural hair and my research game is on another level.
 (Yay me!)
-Instead of just taking someone else’s word, I now seek out additional information to form my judgement.
+Instead of just taking someone else’s word, I now seek out additional information to form my judgment.
 Now I know everyone doesn’t have time for that, which is why you are here so let’s dive right in!
 And if you were completely lost after reading the first paragraph then definitely keep reading.